mikechen66/GPU-Parallel-Program-Development/Learning-CUDA-Programming/README.md

 ## Contents

-Understand general GPU operations and programming patterns in CUDA;

-Uncover the difference between GPU programming and CPU programming;
+Understand general GPU operations and programming patterns in CUDA; uncover the difference between GPU programming and CPU programming;

-Analyze GPU application performance and implement optimization strategies;

-Explore GPU programming, profiling, and debugging tools;

-Grasp parallel programming algorithms and how to implement them Scale GPU-accelerated applications with multi-GPU and multi-nodes

-Delve into GPU programming platforms with accelerated libraries, Python, and OpenACC Gain insights into deep learning accelerators in deep learning.
+analyze GPU application performance and implement optimization strategies; explore GPU programming, profiling, and debugging tools; grasp parallel programming algorithms and how to implement them; scale GPU-accelerated applications with multi-GPU and multi-nodes; delve into GPU programming platforms with accelerated libraries, Python, and OpenACC Gain insights into deep learning accelerators in deep learning.

-Instructions and Navigations
+## Instructions
 All of the code is organized into folders.
 For example, Chapter02.

 ## Instructions

 All of the code is organized into folders.
 For example, Chapter02.
 The code will look like the following:

 ```
 #include<stdio.h>